 Photo: Allison Fletcher (left) and Sheleah Arjoon (right).
 Credit: Tori Miller

-Mentors and Mentees in all three mentorship programs will be required to attend an information session at the beginning of the term where they will meet the Mentorship Program Coordinators, be matched to their Mentee or Mentor respectively, and discuss next steps.
+Mentors and Mentees in all three mentoring programs will be required to attend an information session at the beginning of the term where they will meet the Mentoring Program Coordinators, be matched to their Mentee or Mentor respectively, and discuss next steps.
 Throughout the academic year there will be:

 The main intention of the program is to match new Indigenous University of Manitoba (U of M) students with experienced Indigenous students who can provide them with academic and social support, ongoing advice, and be provided with relevant training to allow all Neechiwaken Indigenous Peer Mentor Program members be successful post-secondary education students.
 More information.

 Welcome Mentors pairs new international students with experienced U of M students who have participated in training covering performance as a mentor and providing support to their Mentee during their transition and induction into life at the University of Manitoba.
 The Mentors will provide intercultural, personal, and academic support to their partner through one-on-one interactions and conversations.
 More information.